What is Budget Deficit?

 - The two significant ways to increase revenue for the government is to increase the tax percentage and to ensure economic growth.
 If the government increases tax too much, it would affect economic growth.
 And an economy cannot be improved drastically.

-- The idea is to understand the current state of affairs and then decide what actions can be taken in regards to the government deficit.
+- The idea is to understand the current state of affairs and then decide what actions can be taken in regard to the government deficit.